astrolabsoftware/fink-broker/README.md

 # Latest News

+* Fink was featured at the Spark+AI Summit Europe 2019.
 * Fink is participating to the LSST [call](https://ldm-682.lsst.io/) for community broker!
 Stay tuned for more.
 * Fink has been selected to the Google Summer of Code 2019!
-Congratulation to [cAbhi15](https://github.com/cAbhi15) who will work on the project this year!
+Congratulations to [cAbhi15](https://github.com/cAbhi15) who will work on the project this year.

 # Fink